MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-ivmrdeinterlacecontrol-getdeinterlacemodecaps.md

 ### -param lpVideoDescription [in]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-vmrvideodesc">VMRVideoDesc</a> structure describing the video to deinterlace.
+Pointer to a [VMRVideoDesc](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-vmrvideodesc) structure describing the video to deinterlace.
 Set the <b>dwSize</b> member of the structure before calling the method.

 ### -param lpDeinterlaceCaps [out]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-vmrdeinterlacecaps">VMRDeinterlaceCaps</a> structure.
+Pointer to a [VMRDeinterlaceCaps](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-vmrdeinterlacecaps) structure.
 Set the <b>dwSize</b> member of the structure before calling the method.
 The method fills the structure with information about the specified deinterlacing mode.

 ## -returns